In this post we cover these topics:

 - repairs and servicing

-- interest on a motor vehicle loan
+- interest on a loan for a car

 - lease payments

 - insurance cover premiums